Necryl/second_brain/Current Directive/Check list (Job).md

 - [ ] scan anjali maams papers
 - [ ] give bill to sr assunta
 - [ ] add concession
+- [ ] 6 A - 11693 - RIDDHIMA SHASTRI
+	- [ ] apparently somehow refund was initiated or something at ntt data. shiju sir wanted the parent to send an email saying all things are clear for their side.
+	- [ ] I called the parents and they were paranoid and told me to stop calling about this.
+I tried to speak with them and they said, they will visit the school in person to settle the matter.
+I asked tomorrow?
+But then they cut the call.
+Again.
 - [ ] Those email entries from Jenie maam
 - [ ] Create check list for tomorrow
 - [ ] create class pass for rohini george miss - 2d